 Each pellet was placed in an individual plastic bag at the roost, and soaked in water and sieved through a 0.5 mm mesh before analysis in the laboratory.
 The species composition of the samples was determined by comparison of the hard parts from the pellets with a reference collection from the Rhyll Inlet.
 All hard parts in the pellets were identified and represented a minimum of 61 prey items.
 Pellets were examined for hard remains of polychaetes (jaws and setae) and molluses, but none were found.
-The number of recognisable hard parts (portions of claw or leg) by the appropriate number of a whole animal.
+The number of each prey species was determined by dividing the number of recognisable hard parts (portions of claw or leg) by the appropriate number of a whole animal.
 This number was a minimum because claws and legs were often lost during prey capture.
 The nomenclature of Brachyurans was taken from Wescott (1976).